Vermont Early Childhood Profile

 - Offers a refundable state dependent care tax credit 30

-Under Vermont Low-income Child and Dependent Care Credit, the maximum refundable credit is $1,050.
+Under Vermont Low-Income Child and Dependent Care Credit, the maximum refundable credit is $4,000.
 Only expenses incurred in child care facilities that are either nationally accredited or rated three or more stars on Vermont's STARS quality rating system may be claimed for this credit.
-Under Vermont Credit for Child and Dependent Care Expenses, the maximum nonrefundable credit is $504.
+Under Vermont Credit for Child and Dependent Care Expenses, the maximum nonrefundable credit is $1,920.
 Eligible tax files may claim either tax credit, but not both.
+Both credits are temporarily expanded.

 - Offers a refundable Child Tax Credit 31